yanekyuk/ders/2018-2019-2/ENGL105/Midterm01.md

 ##### Theme

-Be satisfied with what you have.

-Don't be greedy.

-Don't get fooled by appearence.

----
+- Satisfaction, greediness, appearance vs. reality, being a cliché :smile:

 #### The Lady with the Dog, Anton Chekhov
-Untraditional style
+- Untraditional style for its time

-Lack of completion
+- Story is not focused on ending.
+Open-ended story.

-Non-linear characters
+- Non-linear, in-depth  characters

 ##### Plot

 Anna goes to Malta to have a little vacation.
 There she meets a man named Gurov, who is a womanizer.
 Gurov and Anna has an affair, and, Anna receives a letter from her husband telling her to come home immediately because his eyes were infected.
 Anna bids farewell to Gurov, and, returns to S-*.
 Some time later Gurov returns to S-, and, confronts Anna, and, she says him to leave, and, don't come back because she was in love with him.
 After some time later, Anna goes to Moscow to see Gurov.

-*it waas never mentioned where S- is
+:one: it was never mentioned where S- is

 ##### Theme

-Love?

-Loneliness

-Self-restraint

-Appearence vs Reality
+- Love, loneliness, self-restraint, appearence vs. reality

-Story shows how a casual relationship makes people confront their problems.
+- Story shows how a casual relationship makes people confront their problems.

 ---